TESTOSTERONE & LOW TESTOSTERONE TOPICS

 Nolvadex (Tamoxifen) belongs to the SERM class of medications to block estrogen from binding with receptor cells and stimulate LH and FSH.
 Nolva®, however is 8 times stronger than Clomid (Clomiphene).

-Testosterone Injection used for HRT.
+Testosterone Injection used for HRT and prescribed by doctors for Testosterone Replacement Therapy to treat hypogonadism.
 Intramuscular injection, contains Testosterone Cypionate, USP which is the oil-soluble 17 (beta)- cyclopentylpropionate ester of the androgenic hormone testosterone.

 Testosterone Cypionate, USP is a white or creamy white crystalline powder, odorless or nearly so and stable in air.
 It is insoluble in water, freely soluble in alcohol, chloroform, dioxane, ether, and soluble in vegetable oils.

-Testosterone Injection used for HRT.
+Testosterone Injection used for HRT and prescribed by physicians for Testosterone Replacement Therapy to treat hypogonadism.
 Testosterone Enanthate Description

 Testosterone Injection used for HRT.
 A testosterone hormone with the Propionate ester attached carries a half-life of approximately 4 days and is generally the shortest ester attached to any testosterone hormone.